Safarveisi/LLM-APP/README.md

 mlflow server --host 127.0.0.1 --port 8080
 ```
 ### Paid OpenAI API KEY
 To run the Jupyter notebooks, you need a paid OpenAI API key, as the RAG pipelines utilize GPT-4o-mini for response generation.
-Alternatively, you can opt to use local LLMs from Hugging Face Transformers by modifying the relevant sections in the code.
+Alternatively, you can opt to use local LLMs from Hugging Face Transformers (similar to query/sentence embedders in the rag pipelines) by modifying the relevant sections in the code.

 ### Using Hugging Face Transformers in RAG Pipeline